 21 x 28 x 12,5 cm: paper, ink.

-Scientists from all over the world work together to report every five to six years about what is known about climate change and how it is caused by human and non-human activities.
+Scientists from all over the world work together to report every five to six years about what is known about climate change and how it is caused by human and non-human activities (see Cat.
+Nr.
+31).
 So far (2018) five major reports have been published, each consisting of three big books full of text, maps, tables and graphs.
-The 4thassessment report, shown here, was the last one to be printed on paper for a wide distribution.
-Later reports are increasingly distributed in digital form via internet.

 email@example.com, via Leggiuno 32